top of page

 BOOK A ROOM:

-The conference rate for TIP Northwest attendees is $119 per night plus taxes and fees.
+The conference rate for TIP Northwest attendees is $127 per night plus taxes and fees.
+This conference rate is valid until April 5, 2024.
 Please click here to make your hotel reservation.

 PARKING: